Funding opportunity

 Projects should be integrated but they do not have to be symmetrical.
 The sums and items requested do not have to be identical on the UK and German sides.
 However, we would expect the work packages to be delivered reasonably equally.

 All budget items must conform to the national rules applicable to each applicant.
-Applicants must note that AHRC and DFG retain the right to reject proposals where they fail to comply with the procedures set out in the guidelines of the respective agency.
+You must note that AHRC and DFG retain the right to reject proposals where they fail to comply with the procedures set out in the guidelines of the respective agency.
 If an application is ineligible with one national agency, the whole project will be rejected by both agencies.

 A detailed justification of the requested budget will be required.
 For UK costs, this should be included in the mandatory UK finance form (located at the bottom of this page and on the DFG elan application page) and submitted by the German project lead.